How to make a cannabinoid analysis

 The medical use of marijuana is constantly gaining ground in the past few years, as well as the interest from breeders and consumers to know the exact amounts of cannabinoids present in their favourite cannabis strains.
 That’s why expressions such as "thin-layer chromatography" or "gas chromatography" are becoming more and more familiar for the cannabis community.
 To learn more about these analysis systems, we met with a good friend and collaborator who explained us a system based on the thin-layer chromatography with which we get reliable results quickly and safely for our health.

 We will need the following materials for the analysis process of the samples:

-- Plates for thin layer chromatography, which can be made of aluminum, glass or plastic, always coated with a solid and adsorbent material (silica gel or alumina)
+- Plates for thin-layer chromatography, which can be made of aluminium, glass or plastic, always coated with a solid and adsorbent material (silica gel or alumina)

 - Solvent, we used Hexane for this post

 - Reagent, in this case, “Fast Blue B”